 A Greek striker whose explosive speed and clinical finishing made him a national hero during the 2004 European Championship miracle.

-Dimitris Papadopoulos emerged from the youth ranks of Panathinaikos, his raw pace and instinct for goal marking him as a special talent.
-His career took him across Europe, with notable spells in Greece, Russia, and Cyprus, but his legacy was cemented in a single summer.
-In 2004, as part of the most unexpected triumph in football history, Papadopoulos came off the bench in the Euro 2004 quarter-final against France.
-His dynamic, driving runs stretched the defending champions, contributing to the seismic upset that propelled Greece to the title.
-While his club journey was one of a gifted journeyman, that tournament immortalized him as a key component of a national fairy tale, a player whose specific skill set was perfectly harnessed for a historic moment.
+Dimitris Papadopoulos came off the bench in the Euro 2004 quarter-final against France.
+Born in 1981, he emerged from Panathinaikos's youth ranks with raw pace and instinct for goal.
+His career took him across Greece, Russia, and Cyprus.
+In that single summer, his dynamic driving runs stretched the defending champions, contributing to the seismic upset that propelled Greece to the title.
+That tournament immortalized him as a key component of a national fairy tale, a player whose skill set was perfectly harnessed for a historic moment.

 1981–1996